 The bigger the text, the more likely your eyes will be drawn to it first.
 That's why your headlines need to be compelling enough to keep the reader invested in continuing through the rest of the content.
-Remember, you're fighting against dodgy attention spans here.
+Remember, you're fighting against short attention spans.

 The hierarchy of your content is also essential.
-Your headline should grab, and your subheader should guide.
-Remember that you want people to reach your call to action, and building a flow that takes readers from one point to the next will help.
+Your headline should grab, and your subheaders should guide.
+Remember that you want people to reach your call to action.
+Building a flow that takes readers from one point to the next will help.

 Whether you're crafting a landing page, a sales page, ad copy, or any other type of content, the headline is going to be the first connection between you and the audience.

 Be sure to spend some time crafting a headline that does one or more things: